ysangkok/python-bitcoinlib/README.md

 selected is a global variable that changes behavior everywhere, just like in the Satoshi codebase.

+You can use bitcointx.SelectAlternativeParams(AltCoreParams, AltMainParams) to use alternative blockchain parameters.
+See examples/litecoin-alt-p2sh-prefix.py for an example usage.

 ## Unit tests

 Under bitcointx/tests using test data from Bitcoin Core.
 To run them: